nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 * Verify the installation:

         java -version

 The output should contain Java version 17.
 If it does not, set the default Java version to 17 using *alternatives*:

-        sudo alternatives --config java

-##### 2.3.1.2 Installing Java 17 on RHEL 8

-Install Java 17 from default repository:

-        sudo yum install jre-17-openjdk-headless

-* Verify the installation:

-        java -version

-The output should contain Java version 17.
-If it does not, set the default Java version to 17 using *alternatives*: